Seekatar/OktaPosh/README.md

 ## High Level Functions

-The `tests/samples` folder has some high-level functions currently not in the module that add an AuthorizationServer and all of its related objects in one shot.
+The `Build-Okta*` functions and `tests/samples` folder has some high-level functions make adding complex objects a bit easier.
 There are also some sample scripts used by the my specific situation, but may be useful for others to look at.

 ## Technical Details